 CARM-Pro’s scalable features are built upon current industry best practices, to thoroughly automate, streamline and document enforcement of collector actions.
 CARM-Pro positions a collection operation to be compliant with CFPB, FDCPA, and other external regulatory or collection supervisory entities.
 CARM-Pro’s extreme configuration flexibility allows banks and credit unions to quickly implement collections changes deemed needed by their compliance teams.
 This flexibility is critically important, as traditionally-stable regulations undergo a rapid series of changes.

 Modern Debt Collection Software Improves Collections Compliance with Fewer FTEs

 The economic impact of the COVID-19 pandemic will last well beyond 2021.
 Most institutions have over-funded ALLL to position for the inevitable growth of past due loans, delinquencies, bankruptcies, foreclosures and repossessions.

 Financial institutions will find that adding FTEs is not a sustainable strategy.
 The most sustainable and cost-effective long-term solution for maintaining collections compliance is modern debt collection technology.

-For example, CARM-Pro™ Collection and Recovery Manager – Professional by IBS is a more efficient, cost effective and reliable solution than adding FTEs to maintain or reduce costs and enhance compliance.
+For example, CARM-Pro™ Collection and Recovery Manager – Professional by Intelligent Banking Solutions is a more efficient, cost effective and reliable solution than adding FTEs to maintain or reduce costs and enhance compliance.
 Fully automating or greatly simplifying current tasks dramatically expands the bandwidth of current resources, allowing them to handle the surge while preventing the need to add new FTEs.